-As a caravan of Central American survivors of violence and abuse makes its way to the United States border, here’s what you need to know about the situation.
+As caravans of Central American survivors of violence and abuse make their way to the United States border, here’s what you need to know about the situation.

 What is the so-called migrant caravan?
 Why are asylum seekers traveling to the U.S. border?